islomar/my-notes/kubernetes-for-developers.md

   - `kubectl get nodes`
   - `kubectl cluster-info`
 * You declare the expected state, and then, in an async way, the **reconciliation loop** gets eventually to that state.
-* K8s decides how to better use the existing resources (CPU, memory, disk, etc.)
+* K8s decides how to better use the existing resources of all the nodes (CPU, memory, disk, etc.)
 * `kubectl version --client` (use `--client` for not showing error if no K8s cluster is up and running.
 * **Minikube**: https://kubernetes.io/docs/tutorials/hello-minikube/
   - `minikube start --memory 4096`